-Sign in to the Intune in the Azure portal, choose Device enrollment > Android enrollment > Managed Google Play.
+Sign in to the Microsoft Endpoint Manager Admin Center, choose Device enrollment > Android enrollment > Managed Google Play.
 If you are using a custom Intune admin role, access to this requires Organization Read and Update permissions.

 Choose I agree to grant Microsoft permission to send user and device information to Google.

 Choose Launch Google to connect now to open the Managed Google Play website.
 The website opens on a new tab in your browser.

 On Google's sign in page, enter the Google account that will be associated with all Android Enterprise management tasks for this tenant.
 This is the Google account that your company's IT admins share to manage and publish apps in the Google Play console.
 You can use an existing Google account or create a new one.
 The account you choose must not be associated with a G-Suite domain.

 If you are using the Microsoft Edge browser, click Sign-In in the upper right corner to sign-in to your Google account.